TDShah26/SP500-RAG-LLM/README.md

 - Fetching S&P 500 tickers live from Wikipedia instead of using a static list of NIFTY50 Companies.
 - Minor UI changes to improve user experience.

-## Original Project

-The original project can be found at [Original Repository Link](https://github.com/CodeAceKing382/Stocks-Insight-App).
-It was designed to analyze Nifty 50 companies.

 ## Acknowledgments

 This project is based on the original work found at [Original Repository Link](https://github.com/CodeAceKing382/Stocks-Insight-App).
 Special thanks to the original authors for their work.